 Table 7.7.2.2.1-1 describes the information flow for the transmission request sent by a transmission participant to request for the transmission permission.
-This information flows is sent in unicast or broadcast.
+This information flow is sent in unicast or broadcast.

 Table 7.7.2.2.1-1: Transmission request